sdc-china/IDA-ondocker/README.md

    ![seleniumPort]
    You can acquire the port by looking at the container details Like from the Image above we can see the VNC server is listening on the port no 5906 .

-3. Open real VNC viewer,connect with docker ip and port no to connect.
+3. Open real VNC viewer,connect with docker ip and port no

     ![vncviewer]

-4. When you are prompted for the password pls eneter secret.
+4. When you are prompted for the password please enter your password.
 5. Running Our Test on the correct Port number will Open the Google in our Container and We can see the Browser running in our VNC Server.
     ![vncviewerbrowser]